langlk/cipher-practice/README.md

 # Cipher Practice

-#### _Epicodus practice in Javascript, HTML, and CSS, August 7, 2017_
+#### _Epicodus practice in Javascript, HTML, and CSS, August 9, 2017_

 #### By Bably Kumari and Kelsey Langlois

 ## Description

 _Program that encodes text via a simple cipher.
-Currently only demonstrates what encoding and decoding one sentence looks like._
+Can encode and decode sentences inputted by user._

 ## Setup/Installation Requirements